allegroai/clearml-docs/docs/faq.md

 <br/>

-**Why is my ClearML Web-App (UI) not showing any data?** <a className="tr_top_negative" id="web-ui-empty"></a>
+**Why is my ClearML WebApp (UI) not showing any data?** <a className="tr_top_negative" id="web-ui-empty"></a>

-If your ClearML Web-App (UI) does not show anything, it may be an error authenticating with the server.
+If your ClearML WebApp (UI) does not show anything, it may be an error authenticating with the server.
 Try clearing the application cookies for the site in your browser's developer tools.

 **Why can't I access my ClearML Server when I run my code in a virtual machine?** <a id="vm_server"></a>